In a world awash with

 Dietary diversity is another

-healthy eating.
+pillar of healthy eating.
 Consuming a variety of foods supports your gut

 health, aids in maintaining a healthy body weight, and guards against chronic